You Share It With Luke Skywalker

 [Sidenote: I’m talking about the Hero’s Journey today while I’m going back through the material of Joseph Campbell.
-I’m including portions to support a book I’m writing for you called Walking Your Path.
-It’s on sale now for $9 before I release it to the public and when that happens (shortly!) it will be $15.
-If you are interested in getting a taste of my medicine while supporting my work in the world, I invite you to buy now.
-You’ll be the first to receive it!]
+I’m including portions to support a book I wrote for you called Walking Your Path.
+It was on sale for a special price to my newsletter peeps!
+If you aren't on my newsletter list, hop on over and get all the special insights!]

 The first time I ever heard of the concept of the Hero’s Journey, I was impressed.
 It impacted me.
 There’s only one great story that’s ever been told?
 It was bold.
 It was erudite.
 It had swagger.
 It was my kind of learning.

 Joseph Campbell proposed after much research that there is a pattern in the human experience and a structure underlying the greatest stories ever told, across all time and civilizations.
 He described various stages to the journey that were common across stories (represented in the graphic below, natch).

 This landed with me.
 Powerfully.
 And it got moon-rocket-fuel-strength when I began reading about leveraging the power of story, claiming the hero’s journey, and becoming the author of one’s own narrative.